jcheminform/cito-editorial/editorial.md

 this is a logical conclusion.
 However, citations are not always positive.
 We can cite an article because we disagree with the statements.
 For example, a 2011 paper in Science about the possible uptake of arsenate ions in DNA has seen mostly disagreeing citations [<a href="#citeref2">2</a>].
+Then the article is important for a different reason.

-Ten years ago, Shotton *et al.* published an ontology that formalizes a hierachy of reasons: the Citation Typing Ontology (CiTO) [<a href="#citeref3">3</a>].
+This was picked up ten years ago, when Shotton *et al.* published an ontology that formalizes a hierachy of reasons: the Citation Typing Ontology (CiTO) [<a href="#citeref3">3</a>].
 This ontology defines a citation as the act of citing some article.
 That allows one to make statements about the citation, in a machine readable way.
 Using the CiTO we can say the